tozielinski/pp-php-sdk-example/README.md

 ## Documentation

-A running LAMP environment is necessarry.
+A running LAMP environment is necessary.
 Clone the git to the root folder of that installation.
 ```sh
 git clone https://github.com/tozielinski/pp-php-sdk-example.git
 cd pp-php-sdk-example/api/config